 As I mentioned, I didn’t really pursue full-time blogging for most part of my 15-year career.
 My profession has been in the field of Digital Marketing and SEO where I develop content operations, content platforms, and marketing strategies for my clients/employers.

 If you’re passionate about the creative and technical aspects of blogging, as well as the marketing disciplines that blogging comes with (Social Media, Search Engine Marketing, Email Marketing, etc.), this path makes a lot of sense for you.

 Or, you can be your own boss and blog for a living

 One of the things that make blogging appeal to multi-passionate creatives, mothers, and entrepreneurs (and millennials, hello!) is the luxury of becoming your own boss, having a flexible schedule, and not being confined to an office cubicle.Blogging is a viable career path for multi-passionate creatives simply because it lends itself well to our natural tendency to create and to break the status quo.
 Click To Tweet

 As creatives, the desire to create runs in our blood.
-There’s this restlessness in us to express ourselves through words and stories and imagery, and to do that in our own terms.
+There’s this restlessness in us to express ourselves through words, stories, and imagery—and to do that on our own terms.

 We can’t help it, it’s just who we are!

 If you can relate to this restlessness, I can already tell that your future in blogging is bright!

 The truth is, as creatives, we already have the most essential skill to become bloggers: the gift of creating something out of whatever we already have.